-County level data on R&D expenditures is not available; however, the number of patent filings is reported on a county-level basis.
-Using this data as a proxy for R&D expenditures shows that Montgomery County has the largest share of total patent filings over a similar time period (40%) and combined with Anne Arundel, Howard, and Baltimore counties, account for three-fourths of all patent filings in the State.
+County-level data on R&D expenditures is not available; however, the number of patent filings is available.
+Using this data as a proxy for R&D expenditures shows that Montgomery County has the largest share of total patent filings over a similar time period (40%), and combined with Anne Arundel, Howard, and Baltimore counties, accounts for three-fourths of all patent filings in the State.
 The R&D credit appears to be generally supportive of patent innovation in a similar manner across counties - that is, the distribution of R&D tax credits across counties is similar to the distribution of patent activity.
-In several counties, however, these distributions diverged, but the lack of precise county level data prevents a more accurate assessment.
+In several counties, however, these distributions diverged, but the lack of precise county-level data prevents a more accurate assessment.